Philippine Veterans Bank: PVB Today

 PVB currently has 60 branches in key cities and municipalities nationwide, with the last 10 branches opening simultaneously in January 2010 under its "10 in 2010" branch expansion program.
 The bank aims to open several more branches in other key locations across the country to give World War II veterans and their families, as well as its other clients easier access and convenience to its products and services.

-In 2010 PVB became a member of BancNet, the Philippines largest interbank network.
+In 2010, PVB became a member of BancNet, the Philippines largest interbank network.
 The migration to BancNet allowed its over 200,000 cardholders 24/7 access to PVB through the network's over 4,000 ATMs nationwide as well as access to BancNet's multitude of services.

-PVB named former Finance Secretary, Roberto De Ocampo, a son of a World War II veteran, as its new Chairman in July 2013.
+PVB named former Finance Secretary Roberto De Ocampo, a son of a World War II veteran, as its new Chairman in July 2013.
 Following the election of De Ocampo as Chairman, new directors with expertise gained from various industries including banking, finance, and economics joined the bank's Board.

-In December 2018, Mr. Renato A. Claravall, who has been on the PVB's Board of Directors since 2015, was appointed the bank's new President and Chief Operating Officer.
+In December 2018, Renato A. Claravall, who has been on the PVB's Board of Directors since 2015, was appointed the bank's new President and Chief Operating Officer.